bregydoc/pigment/README.md

 ## Example

-Here is a small example flutter app displaying a full screen camera preview.
+Here is a small example of the classic and simple pigment use.

 ```dart
 import 'package:flutter/material.dart';